Jawbone/JBChartView/README.md

 By default, each line will not show dots for each point.
 To enable this on a per-line basis:

 	- (BOOL)lineChartView:(JBLineChartView *)lineChartView showsDotsForLineAtLineIndex:(NSUInteger)lineIndex;

+To customize the size of each dot, implement (default is 3x the line width):

+	- (BOOL)lineChartView:(JBLineChartView *)lineChartView showsDotsForLineAtLineIndex:(NSUInteger)lineIndex;

 As well, by default, each line will have squared off end caps and connection points.
 To enable line smoothing: